thereseohanlon/java-training-revenue/README.md

-# Accenture TAG Training - Cancer Diagnosis Predictor
+# Revenue Java Training - Cancer Diagnosis Predictor

-Welcome to the TAG training course for Java!
+Welcome to the Revenue training course for Java!
 This Git repo contains a skeleton project ready for you to clone.
 Over the next few days, we'll build it up to be a fully fledged Java/Spring API.
 The aim of this course is to get you familiar with the basics of Java, working with Spring and sending and receiving data through web requests.

 The underlying theme of the app is that it acts as an API for doctors to access and store malignant cancer diagnoses, called screenings.
 Under the hood in the skeleton project is an in-memory database of about 500 cancer diagnoses taken from a well known dataset.
 This is the same dataset you'll be using in the AI hackathon at the end of your training.
 By the end of the course, you will be able to query this dataset and insert new records by using an API you built!

 Sounds exciting!

 This course is perfect for complete **Java newbie's**.
 If you have previous experience in development, this will act as a great refresher.
 If not, we'll get you up to speed on the basics of how a Java app works.
 Each day you'll perform a number of **tasks** to build the application.
-Before you start a task, you should watch the related **Pluralsight** videos listed to give you a bit of background and help you complete the task.
+Before you start a task, you should watch the related **YouTube** videos listed to give you a bit of background and help you complete the task.
 But don't rely solely on the videos or the hints in this guide.
-There's a wealth of information out there on the Internet, paticularly from sites such as [Stack Overflow][stack_overflow].
+There's a wealth of information out there on the Internet, particularly from sites such as [Stack Overflow][stack_overflow].

-Link to PluralSight where you should have an account: https://app.pluralsight.com/library/

-Some of the things we'll cover over the next few days:
+Some things we'll cover over the next few days include:

   - Setting up you development environment.
   - Working with Git to clone, commit, push and merge.